 Did you know you can’t even wish a child “Merry Christmas” in school anymore?
 In fact, if a child says it, they will be corrected as it is no longer considered ‘politically correct’.
 Also, did you know that in school, our children can be taught about all different religions both ancient and current – except for Christianity?

 Is that not just as much a lifestyle choice as Christianity?

 If you can teach sexuality with the assumption that children will not be swayed in who they are and what they would have otherwise decided for themselves, then shouldn’t you be able to teach about God and The Holy Bible without ‘myth’, ‘theoretical’ or any other deterring opinions plastered around it?

 Nowadays you need a permission slip for everything!
 Our kids needed a permission slip just to go into the forest at the end of the school field – where they play during recess anyways – to learn about science in nature.

 Now let me just say, even as a Christian myself, I think God – among other topics – are conversations that are up to the parents to decide if it is suitable or not to bring up and how and when.

 I’m all for teaching acceptance but there is a difference between teaching acceptance and teaching a way of life to minds that are too young to fully comprehend the influential topics that are being addressed without a parents guidance or consent.

-If it’s really such a big deal to teach Sexual identity, fine.
+If it’s really such a big deal to teach Sexual identity in schools, fine.
 Create a class and send out permission forms.
-This way schools are teaching their new mandatory curriculum meanwhile, parents remain in control of what their children are being exposed to, and those children who attend/don’t attend won’t be singled out for a choice to attend that wasn’t theirs to make.
+This way, schools are teaching their new mandatory curriculum meanwhile, parents remain in control of what their children are being exposed to.
+Also those children who attend or don’t attend, won’t be singled out for a choice to attend something that wasn’t their decision to make.

 Our schools shouldn’t be taking it upon themselves to raise our kids.
 That’s our job.